 As for Carole Johnson’s remark that “I know this is not the response you were hoping for,” the response I actually hope for—and what I’ll continue hoping and working for—is the truth.
 And I will seek the truth about Ronald Tammen even if the university has apparently moved on.

-ERRATA — Everyone, I’ve decided to remove the second paragraph from warning sign #5 because it implied knowledge on the part of the retiree, when in fact we still don’t know if he read the email.
+**Under warning sign #5, I’ve revised the last sentence and removed a second paragraph because they implied knowledge on the part of the retiree, when in fact we still don’t know if he has read the email.
 Silence can have many meanings.
 My apologies for not stating that more clearly.